nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `setMonth(m: number, d?: number): number`
 - Parameters
   - `m` : a month to specify
-  - `d` : The date to specify.
-If not, the date of the existing TZDate instance is maintained.
+  - `d` : The day to specify.
+If not specified, the day of the existing TZDate instance is maintained.
-- Returns the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the TZDate instance.
+- Returns: `number` - the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the changed TZDate instance.

 Specifies the month of the date and time of the TZDate instance as a given numeric value.
-Month is a zero-based value. (ex. `2` in case of March) The date can also be additionally specified.
-Change an existing TZDate instance.
+Month is a zero-based value. (for example, `2` in case of March) The day can also be additionally specified.
+Changes an existing TZDate instance.

 [⬆️ Back to the list](#instance-methods)